-This weekend, May 2-3, was to have been RichHistory Weekend, an annual celebration of the past throughout Richland County.
+Last May was to have featyred RichHistory Weekend, an annual celebration of the past throughout Richland County.

-Even though those events were cancelled by the current public health situation, we took the opportunity on Saturday to travel to Plymouth and to visit a local Landmark of Richland that we have not yet featured on 1812Blockhouse.
+Even though those events were cancelled by the current public health situation, we took the opportunity to travel that weekend to Plymouth and to visit a local Landmark of Richland that we have not yet featured on 1812Blockhouse.

 In the last half of the 19th century, many American cemeteries were laid out in the style of parks.
 Ample acreage was obtained, and meandering drives, hills, and landscaping gave visitors a sense of peace and beauty.

 That was certainly the case for many north central Ohio cemeteries that date from this period.
 As opposed to their more urban counterparts, even in cities like Mansfield, cemeteries in smaller communities were spread out and beautifully manicured.

 One such cemetery that remains in much its original condition is Greenlawn Cemetery on the south edge of Plymouth.
 Because of its location, it is just a relatively short distance south from the northern border of RIchland County.

 Greenlawn was laid out by a cemetery association of the same name in 1874.
 A total of 23 acres were originally secured, which was divided into 940 burial lots set in groups along beautiful drives and walks.
 The land now exceeds 40 acres.